The AIDA-TNG project: 3D halo shapes: Global halo shapes

 In the bottom panels of Fig. \ref{reldiff_c_over_a}, we display the relative differences of $c/a$ but for the DMO runs.
 This can serve as a guide to better understand and quantify the effects of baryonic physics processes that additionally modify the radial profile of the three-dimensional shape of halos of different masses.
 The changes introduced by ADM and baryons are qualitatively distinct.

 Elastic scattering between dark matter particles transfers momentum and heat within the halo, leading to the formation of a central core and a substantial redistribution of momentum through particle scattering \citep[e.g.][]{rocha13,spergel00,robertson21}.
-Consequently, SIDM halos are expected to be more spherical than their CDM counterparts, particularly within the inner $\sim 0.1\, R_{\mathrm{vir}}$.
+Consequently, SIDM halos are expected to be more spherical than their CDM counterparts, particularly within the inner $\sim 0.1\, R_{\mathrm{200}}$.

 SIDM halos, both for constant and scale-dependent cross sections, are more spherical than CDM in the DMO run (bottom panels of Fig. \ref{reldiff_c_over_a}).
 This trend, albeit diminished, persists when baryons are included, although the combined effect depends on the efficiency of feedback and the characteristic cross-section of the interaction.
 In the top panels, we see that the baryonic and feedback mechanisms influence and reduce the differences between CDM, SIDM, and vSIDM, especially in the central regions.
 In all panels, the WDM3 is relatively close, within 5\%, to the CDM case.
 The small differences are due to the small-scale suppression, late forming, and less concentrated WDM halos.
+For the two largest mass bins -- the last two column subpanels -- we can notice that at 10\% the halo boundary radius, there is a clear difference between SIDM1 and vSIDM models, where the halos in the former are more spherical than in the latter.
+However, at smaller radii, the behavior changes.
+While vSIDM halos remain more spherical than their CDM counterparts, SIDM1 halos exhibit shapes that are comparable to those in CDM.
+These trends are qualitatively similar in both the DMO and FP runs, underlining that in the latter, the shape toward the center is more strongly influenced by baryonic physics mechanisms \citep{despali22}.

 These systematic differences in halo morphology across models have direct observational implications.
 The three-dimensional shape of dark matter halos affects gravitational lensing observables, such as the projected ellipticity of convergence maps and the azimuthal variation of weak-lensing shear profiles \citep[e.g.][]{meneghetti01,meneghetti07a,oguri10,bonamigo15,clampitt16,despali17}.
 Furthermore, the internal alignment between baryonic and dark matter components influences galaxy–halo misalignment statistics \citep{piras18, xu23a}, which can be probed via intrinsic alignment measurements in weak-lensing surveys \citep{tenneti15,hildebrandt17,heymans21,deskids23}.
 By linking the morphological differences observed in AIDA-TNG to these measurable quantities, we aim to provide a physically motivated framework for interpreting future constraints from high-precision lensing and clustering analyses, and to test the viability of alternative dark matter models in the era of Euclid and Rubin.